Kikobeats/uno-zen/DOCUMENTATION.md

 Go to Ghost admin panel -> `Navigation` and add/edit items.

+"Blog" link is always included by default, so you don't need to add it manually.

 ### Favicon

 Create your favicons with [Favicon Generator](http://realfavicongenerator.net/) and puts it in `assets/img`.